John Beresford (Waterford MP): Political career

 The recall of FitzWilliam, which was followed by such momentous consequences in the history of Ireland, was, as the viceroy himself believed, mainly due to Beresford's dismissal.
 There had been a misunderstanding on the point between Pitt and FitzWilliam.
 The latter, whose veracity was unimpeachable, asserted that previous to his coming to Ireland he had informed the prime minister of his intention to dismiss Beresford, and that Pitt had raised no objection.
 Pitt denied all recollection of any such communication, and on the contrary described the dismissal as an open breach of the most solemn promise.
 In a letter to Lord Carlisle, justifying his action, FitzWilliam mentioned that malversation had been imputed to Beresford.
 Beresford sent a challenge to FitzWilliam, but the combatants were interrupted on the field and FitzWilliam then made an apology.

 When The Earl Camden replaced FitzWilliam in the viceroyalty in March 1795, Beresford resumed his former position.
 On the eve of the rebellion in 1798 his letters to Lord Auckland gave an alarming description of the condition of Ireland and he counselled strong measures of repression.
 When first consulted by Pitt on the question of the union Beresford appears to have disliked the idea; but he soon became reconciled to the policy and warmly supported it.
-After the union Beresford continued to represent County Waterford in the imperial parliament, and he remained in office till 1802, taking an active part in settling the financial relations between Ireland and Great Britain.
+After the union Beresford continued to represent County Waterford in the imperial parliament, and he remained in office until 1802, taking an active part in settling the financial relations between Ireland and Great Britain.